SonamRinzinGurung/Ye-Said-It/README.md

 Check out the [Live Site](https://did-ye-say-it.onrender.com/)

-A simple game where you have to guess if the quote was said by Kanye West (Ye) or not.
+A simple game where you have to guess if the quote was said by Ye (Kanye West) or not.

 ## Tools used